nhowley72/Data-Science-Work-/readme.md

 The repository is organized as follows:

+- **Dissertation**: Contains my Dissertation in the Applications and Limitations of Pyhics Informed Neural Networks.

 - **Python - Data Science**: Contains code, notebooks, and scripts specifically focused on data science concepts, such as data cleaning, preprocessing, exploratory data analysis (EDA), and statistical analysis.

 - **Python - Machine Learning**: Focuses on machine learning models and algorithms implemented in Python.
 This folder includes notebooks and scripts for model training, evaluation, and deployment, covering popular machine learning techniques.